ParinVachhani/personal-site/content/post/achievements.md

-1.** Quizzr (https://www.quizzr.tech/)**: Quizzr is a blog for all the quizzing enthusiasts.
+**1. Quizzr (https://www.quizzr.tech/)**: Quizzr is a blog for all the quizzing enthusiasts.
 Questions and answers of famous quizzes are posted to quench quizzing thirst of the readers.

-2.** BitCoin Price (https://whatisthebitcoinprice.ga/)**: This website allows users to view live changes in the price of bitcoin without the need of refreshing page.
+**2. BitCoin Price (https://whatisthebitcoinprice.ga/)**: This website allows users to view live changes in the price of bitcoin without the need of refreshing page.
 Users can also view recent worldwide trades of bitcoin on the website.

-3. **Social Envoy (https://www.socialenvoy.design/)**: Social Envoy is an NGO established in 2017.
+**3. Social Envoy (https://www.socialenvoy.design/)**: Social Envoy is an NGO established in 2017.
 The goal of the Social Envoy is to enable cultural exposure and leadership spirit by means of creative and influential use of resources, to impact and develop bridges for humanity.

-4. **The ragasirtahk Blog (https://www.ragasirtahk.tk/)**: This is the personal blog of Sagar where he posts various things to the world.
+**4. The ragasirtahk Blog (https://www.ragasirtahk.tk/)**: This is the personal blog of Sagar where he posts various things to the world.
 It has been featured by Netlify (https://www.netlifycms.org/docs/examples/).